Pre & Post Natal, Trimesters 1 through 4 (yes really!)

 - First trimester massage – yes, honestly, have a read to find out more

 We have several practitioners who have completed the highly reputable Well Mother Pregnancy & Massage Diploma course.
 This requires that over the course of six months, students undertake almost 30 hours of face-to-face on course learning & supervision, more than 60 hours of hands on work with case study clients and countless hours of additional reading and self-directed study.
 On top of this there is the dreaded dissertation ...

 Victoria chose to write about the role that massage can play in helping and supporting a father-to-be, with a particular focus on helping him develop a bond with his baby.
 This work has been turned into a series of articles – & this written work earned her a distinction!

-Thea knew that she wanted to write about “A Good Night’s Sleep During Pregnancy”, a topic which is currently being converted into a series of articles, and which helped contribute to her overall distinction.
+When she was with the team, Thea undertook the Well Mother course and knew that she wanted to write about “A Good Night’s Sleep During Pregnancy”, a topic which is currently being converted into a series of articles, and which helped contribute to her overall distinction.

 Some feedback ABOUT OUR PREGNANCY MASSAGE SESSIONS TOGETHER

 SOME ARTICLES WE'VE WRITTEN YOU MIGHT FIND OF INTEREST

 There are very few certainties in life, but change is certainly one of them.
 Thea looks at the role massage therapy can play in helping people ride through and even thrive through times of change, and all the upheaval that comes along with them.